Copperhead-Software/Heatmap-docs/docs/source/api.rst

 this is the gateway we use to login. it will return a UID if the login is successful.

 ``/heatmap/?UID=UID&activity=ACTIVITY``
-this is the gateway we use to send activity data. it will return "Done" if the data is recorded successfully.
+this is the gateway we use to send activity data. it will return "Done" if the data is recorded successfully. this return data may be changed in the future to be more useful.